p2p-today/protocol/README.rst

 ===============================

 These are the values of the various connection options used in this project.
-In the lexicon of this paper, "Option" will refer to a key, while "setting" will refer to a value.
+In the lexicon of this paper, "option" will refer to a key, while "setting" will refer to a value.
 So for the compression option, you can have a setting ``zlib``.
-While they are arbitrary, they are chosen to take the smallest space possible when serialized.
+While their values are arbitrary, their ranges are chosen to take the smallest space possible when serialized.

 ~~~~~~~~~~~
 Compression